Important Global Message

 The Miami-Dade County Emergency Operations Center has been activated and is closely monitoring Erika.
 For any updates about County facilities and services, please visit: http://www.miamidade.gov/emergency

-When you visit the shelter, knowledgeable adoption counselors are available to help you find the right companion pet to fit your lifestyle and home environment.
+When you visit the Pet Adoption and Protection Center, knowledgeable adoption counselors are available to help you find the right companion pet to fit your lifestyle and home environment.
 Our goal is to help people and animals come together to make a special connection that will lead to adoption and a life time of unconditional love.

 Ready to Adopt?